 Sally Hepworth’s new book release deserves all the stars and easily won its place in the best books of 2019.
 The first time Lucy met Diana, she is disappointed to find her future mother-in-law is cold and distant.
 Not at all the best friend and replacement mother Lucy was hoping to find.
 Now ten years later, Diana is dead, and all eyes automatically turn to Lucy.
 Much more of a character study than a murder mystery, The Mother-in-Law shines by highlighting how two different people can view the same event differently and by navigating the history of a complicated relationship.
 Read more →

-If you’ve heard great things about Jane Harper’s novel The Dry, you really want to check out her newest novel.
+If you’ve heard great things about Jane Harper’s novel The Dry, you really want to check out her newest novel, an excellent addition to the best books of 2019.
 Way out in the Australia outback, brothers Nathan and Bub Bright find the body of their brother Cameron on the edge of their ranch.
 Did Cam end his own life walking out into the desert or did someone end it for him?
 More a character study than a murder mystery, The Lost Man looks at the secrets a family keeps combined with a fascinating portrayal of life in the outback.
 Read more →

 Share This Post:

-Best Books of 2019 From My Reading List
+Best Books of 2019 – Memoirs

 After hitting it big with her debut novel, The Hate U Give, Angie Thomas returns to the best books of the year list with a homage to hip hop.
 In On the Come Up, 16-year-old Bri wants to become a famous rapper – more so now than ever as she watches her mom struggle to pay the bills.
 Although not quite as strong as The Hate U Give, Thomas pens another bestseller speaking about what it’s like to be a black teenager in America.
 Read more →